 Impact

-Insufficient verification of data authenticity in the RustDesk Client allows an unauthenticated user to send a malicious strategy payload that triggers the stop-service handler.
-Because the client accepts the payload without validating its source or integrity, an attacker can terminate the client process or any related remote services.
-This flaw corresponds to CWE‑345 (broken authentication) and CWE‑755 (improper handling of exceptional conditions), and results in a denial of service and potential disruption of remote desktop sessions.
+Insufficient verification of data authenticity and improper handling of exceptional conditions in the RustDesk Client allow protocol manipulation.
+The flaw in the heartbeat sync loop and strategy processing modules enables an unauthenticated attacker to send a malicious strategy payload containing a stop‑service command.
+The client accepts this payload without validating its source or integrity, allowing the attacker to terminate the client process or any associated remote services.
+The flaw corresponds to CWE‑345 and CWE‑755 and results in a denial of service and potential disruption of remote desktop sessions.

 Affected Systems

-Affected systems include the RustDesk Client for Windows, macOS, Linux, iOS, and Android running version 1.4.5 or earlier.
-The vulnerability resides in the heartbeat sync loop and strategy processing modules, particularly in src/hbbs_http/sync.rs and the stop-service routine.
+Affected systems include the RustDesk Client for Windows, macOS, Linux, iOS, and Android.
+The vulnerability affects all versions through 1.4.8.
+It resides in the heartbeat sync loop and strategy processing modules, particularly the program files src/hbbs_http/sync.rs and the stop-service handler.

 Risk and Exploitability